 One of the most appealing reasons for planners to book New York City is for the City’s wealth of history and culture.
-Your attendees will never forget dining in a clubhouse where President Franklin D. Roosevelt was a member or sipping a cocktail in the gilded lobby of one of MGM’s movie palaces.
+Your attendees will never forget meeting at the world-famous Apollo Theater, where music legends like Ella Fitzgerald and Jimi Hendrix got their start, or sipping a cocktail in the gilded lobby of one of MGM’s movie palaces.
 Here are 12 inspiring clubs, theaters and landmark buildings, each with its own historical character, that are available for your next event.

 3 West Club

 The neo-Georgian Women’s National Republican Club was established in 1934 on the site of Andrew Carnegie’s 51st Street mansion.
 The club is decorated with oil paintings of its founder, Henrietta Wells Livermore, and Ruth Baker Pratt, New York’s first congresswoman, as well eclectic items like a needlepoint sampler of George Washington and antique porcelain elephants.
 The building was added to the National Register of Historic Places in 2013.
 Six spaces are available for private events, including the Grand Ballroom, which can accommodate up to 350 attendees; the 1,564-square-foot Grand Salon, for events of up to 250; and the gorgeous ninth-floor solarium, which can hold 130.

 Total event space: 7,000 square feet

 253 W. 125th St., Harlem, Manhattan

 This legendary Harlem theater debuted in 1914 as Hurtig & Seamon’s New Burlesque Theater before being renamed and opened to African-American patrons in 1934.
 The Apollo launched the careers of many musical luminaries and comedy legends and features two spaces for private events: the 1,500-seat Mainstage, which was completely renovated in 2005, and the 1,680-square-foot Soundstage, a flexible space that can accommodate up to 225 attendees.